Algolisted-Org/AlgoListed/client/src/MarkdownFiles/Blog0.md

   - Setting up the backend on a browser
   - Displaying information on a browser through an API
   - Understanding the index.js file
+  - Local database GET methods
-  - Local database GET/POST methods (in a future blog)
+  - Local database POST methods using Thunder Client (Next Blog)

 <b> Prerequisites : </b> Make sure you have node installed in your system. if not watch <a href="https://www.youtube.com/watch?v=3F5IaPqj7ds" target="_blank">this video</a> and then return to the blog.